yiskang/aps-revit-ifc-exporter-appbundle/README.md

 ### Workitem example

-#### Using userPropertySets filename defined in the IFC export configuration sets
+#### Use userPropertySets filename defined in the IFC export configuration sets and specify addin settings via inline json

 ```json
 {